jhower786/imathas_web_guide/index.md

        <img class="livepollimg" src="./img/Custom pic 2.png" alt="sample picture" > <br> <br>
        3)	Click on “Tutorial Style Editor”: <br>
        <img class="livepollimg" src="./img/Custom pic 3.png" alt="sample picture" > <br> <br>
-       4)	In “Description” write the name of the question <br> <br>
+       4)	In “Description” write the name of the question. <br> <br>
-       5)	In “Use Rights” we suggest changing it “Allow use , use as template, no modifications” <br> <br>
+       5)	In “Use Rights” we suggest changing it “Allow use , use as template, no modifications”. <br> <br>
        6)	Enter in the multiple-choice answers.
-You can click on the “E” next to each answer to get the math type editor <br> <br>
+You can click on the “E” next to each answer to get the math type editor. <br> <br>
-       7)	Under "Question Text" enter in the text of the question <br>
+       7)	Under "Question Text" enter in the text of the question: <br>
           a.
-To add math type, click on the "Add New Math" button <br>
+To add math type, click on the "Add New Math" button. <br>
           You can also use the link: http://www1.chapman.edu/~jipsen/mathml/asciimathsyntax.html to find a list of some of the available mathtype options. <br>
           <img class="livepollimg" src="./img/Custom pic 4.png" alt="sample picture" > <br>
           b.
-To add a picture, click on "Insert" and then “Image” <br>
+To add a picture, click on "Insert" and then “Image”. <br>
           <img class="livepollimg" src="./img/Custom pic 5.png" alt="sample picture" > <br>
        8)	On the bottom, select “Save and Test”.
-The problem will pop up in an alternate window <br>
+The problem will pop up in an alternate window. <br>
-       9)	Click on “Add/Remove Questions” at the topic to get back to your assessment <br>
+       9)	Click on “Add/Remove Questions” at the topic to get back to your assessment. <br>
        <img class="livepollimg" src="./img/Custom pic 6.png" alt="sample picture" >
        10) If you do not see your question listed in the list below, you may need to change the library.
 Click on "Select Libraries" which will pull up a box that will allow you to select the library in which you stored your problem <br>
        <img class="livepollimg" src="./img/Custom pic 7.png" alt="sample picture" >